patricknevindwyer/Converto/README.markdown

 	# 0.67 feet
 	print s

+Shift between common measurements.
+The number shifted is not directly related to scale, but to the common sequence of units.
+Hence, shifting from _meters_ to _nanometers_ is 5 steps (meter > decimeter > centimeter > millimeter > micrometer > nanometer) not 9 (1 nanometer is 10 ^ -9 meters)

+	from converto.length import *

+	d = 5 * meters

+	# convert to kilometers
+	km = d << 3

+	# convert to nanometers
+	nm = d >> 5

 Roadmap
 =======

 *	Comparisons and other operators
 *	add ConversionError and propogate it through the code to catch problems
 *	scaledmeasurement <op> scaledmeasurement code path
 *	Single vs plural units, unit abbreviations
-* Add more unit types (volume, area)
 *	Add compound units and multi-unit math
 *	Add chained units (convert a length into miles _and_ feet, or a time into days, hours, minutes, and seconds)
 *	Examples, syntax changes
+*	Add other measurement units
+	*	volume
+	*	storage (-i -a units)
+	*	area
+	*	temperature (requires formulaic, non-linear conversions)